The AI-Ready School Library

 Training a team?
 Choose the setup that matches how you want to plan and pay:

-Group course enrollment: Enroll 3+ staff in this certification series and save.
+Group course enrollment: Enroll 3+ staff in this series and save.

 Bulk course credits: Prepay once, get the highest per-seat discount on every course, and assign seats later.